weidmueller/u-os-sdk-quickstart/README.md

 ## Overview:

 This example collection demonstrates usage of the C/C++ SDK for the WI UOS on IOT-GW30 and UC20-WL2000.

+For a basic overview and an introduction to the u-Os SDK installer, see the helloworld [README](helloworld/README.md).

-It is structured as a VSC workplace folder with the following projects in it:
+For more advanced examples read on about the VSC workplace folder with the following projects in it:

 1. openSSL 3.x
 2. mosquitto
-3. helloworld
+3. helloworld_mqtt
 4. hello_io_world
 5. example_flatbuffers

-The example "helloworld" uses the mosquitto MQTT(S) library and the openSSL 3.x library to connect to test.mosquitto.org.
+The example "helloworld_mqtt" uses the mosquitto MQTT(S) library and the openSSL 3.x library to connect to test.mosquitto.org.
 After a successful connect, the library sends a small JSON message to a hardcoded topic every 5s.
 It demonstrates usage of the SDK with cmake, usage of the SDK with autotools and how to build c/c++ shared and static libraries and use them in your own c/c++ projects.

 The example "hello_io_world" demonstrates process data exchange with UR20 modules attached to a UC20-WL2000.